-This measure was tested using medical record data.
-This source is considered the gold standard for clinical information; our findings indicate that these data have a high degree of face validity and reliability.
+This measure was tested using medical records data.
+This source is considered the gold standard for clinical information.
+Our findings indicate that these data have a high degree of face validity and reliability.
 In total, 600 charts were reviewed.

-The eligible population for the denominator is the number of children, ages 3 through 17 years, with a BMI \geq 85th percentile, who had an outpatient care visit during the measurement year (January 1-December 31).
+The eligible population for the denominator is the number of children ages 2 through 17 years with a BMI \geq 85th percentile who had an outpatient care visit during the measurement year (January 1-December 31).
 This measure was tested using two methods for determining the denominator:

-- 1. Calculated BMI \geq 85th percentile; based on BMI calculated from height and weight recorded in the medical record. - 2.
-Recorded BMI \geq 85th percentile; based on a BMI percentile recorded in the medical record.
+- 1. Calculated BMI ≥85th percentile based on BMI calculated from height and weight recorded in the medical record. - 2.
+Recorded BMI ≥85th percentile based on a BMI percentile recorded in the medical record.